saturnlighting/literature-review/README.md

 Rahm, Sternudd, and Johansson (2021); Loukaitou-Sideris (2006); Cozens et al. (2003)).

-“Perceived safety tends to affect the physical activity of groups already known to exhibit greater anxiety about crime” (Foster and Giles-Corti 2008).

 People’s perceived nighttime safety (qualitative research):

 “Proper street lighting is the main contributor to enhancing the feeling